 Each artist is responsible to bring/ship artwork to and from Gadsden Arts.

 Contact Curator Angie Barry by email or (850) 627-5021.

 Thank you so much for your interest in exhibiting your artwork at the Gadsden Arts Center & Museum.
 We have several ways for artists to exhibit with us:

 Click here to learn more.

 2) Gadsden Arts Museum Shop: The shop is dedicated to displaying original work and reproductions by local artists and artisans with the hope that the visitor will find items which reflect the culture and heritage of the area to take away with them.
 Art books, exhibition catalogues, jewelry and items for children are also for sale.
 Artists must be a member of the Gadsden Arts Center & Museum at some level and the Gadsden Arts Center & Museum takes a 40% commission on sales.
-Contact our Gift Shop Manager Becky Reep on Saturdays: 850.627.5023.
+Contact our Museum Shop Manager Becky Reep on Saturdays: 850.627.5023.

-3) Annual Art in Gadsden: Regional Exhibition of Fine Art: Artists living within 200 miles of Quincy, Florida, or a former Gadsden County resident, are invited to apply to participate in the annual Art in Gadsden: a regional exhibition of fine art at the Gadsden Arts Center & Museum.
-Opening every fall, this exhibition draws visitors and patrons from across the region each year, showcasing art from almost 100 selected artists.
+3) Annual Art in Gadsden: Regional Exhibition of Fine Art: Artists living within 200 miles of Quincy, Florida, or former Gadsden County residents, are invited to apply to participate in the annual Art in Gadsden: a regional exhibition of fine art at the Gadsden Arts Center & Museum.
+This exhibition draws visitors and patrons from across the region each year, showcasing art from over 50 selected artists.
 New and returning, established and emerging artists are welcome to apply.
-The information for the 29th Art in Gadsden in 2017 will be made available in June 2017.
+The information for the 30th Art in Gadsden in 2018 will be available soon.
 To be added to the artists' list for future exhibitions, contact Curator Angie Barry, 850.627.5021.